CarthyPoo/assignment/README.md

 ##
-This assignment was taken from Harvard's online class "CS50" in which the course states:
+This assignment was taken from Harvard's online class "CS50" in which the course states

 You are free to:

 Share — copy and redistribute the material in any medium or format